aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-styles-and-themes/copy-styles/_index.md

 ---
-title: Copy Styles
+title: Copy Word Document Styles
-linktitle: Copy Styles
+linktitle: Copy Word Document Styles
 second_title: Aspose.Words Document Processing API
-description: Learn how to copy styles between documents with Aspose.Words for .NET.
+description: Copy Word Document styles from one document to another with Aspose.Words for .NET.
+Maintain consistency and formatting across multiple documents efficiently.
 type: docs
 weight: 10
 url: /net/programming-with-styles-and-themes/copy-styles/
 ---

-In this tutorial, we will explore the provided C# source code to copy styles from a source document to a target document using Aspose.Words for .NET.
+In this tutorial, we will explore the provided C# source code to copy word document styles from a source document to a target document using Aspose.Words for .NET.
 This feature allows you to transfer styles from one document to another, which can be useful when you want to apply consistent styles to multiple documents.

 ## Step 1: Setting up the environment